federgraph/fleetrace-delphi/README.md

 ## How to build

-The sourced code is for Delphi 10.2 (Tokyo) !
+The source code is for Delphi 10.2 (Tokyo) !

 - I am using Community Edition.
 - I am not using any third party components.
 - It should work with Delhi 10.3 (Rio).

-#### First action after opening project for the first time
+#### First action after opening a project for the first time

-Please go to project options and restore the output dir for exe and dcu to be the original default for a new project:
+Please go to project options and restore the output directories for exe and dcu to be the original default for a new project:

 ```
 .\$(Platform)\$(Config)
 ```

 I have put the .dproj into gitignore, Delphi will recreate it locally from the dpr.

-(But it does not restore the original new project default for the output dirs.)
+(But it does not restore the original new-project-default for the output dirs.)

 #### About res files